 How is non-alcoholic fatty liver disease diagnosed?

 There is no simple test that can confirm NAFLD.
-Blood tests called liver function tests (LFTs) measure the blood levels of certain enzymes (chemicals) made by the liver cells.
+Blood tests called liver function tests (LFTs) measure the blood levels of certain chemicals (enzymes) made by the liver cells.
 An abnormal pattern of LFTs may suggest that you have NAFLD.
 However, many other liver conditions can cause abnormal LFTs.
 Therefore, if you have abnormal LFTs, a doctor will usually then do various other blood tests to rule out other causes of liver problems.
-For example, blood tests to detect various viruses and other liver-related chemicals.
+For example, blood tests to detect various germs (viruses) and other liver-related chemicals.

 LFTs are tests that are done for various reasons.
 Therefore, NAFLD is often first suspected when an abnormal result occurs when the tests are done for an unrelated reason.